tychonievich/graphics/md/text/quaternions.md

 - $\langle 0;0,0,0 \rangle$
 - $\langle 0;0,0,4 \rangle$

-In general we must check all four options as any three of them may give zero quaternions.
+In general, we must check all four options as any three of them may give zero quaternions.
 Because of the way we constructed these equations, it is sufficient to check the four-term sum alone.
 :::